Docker Connector Settings Reference

-The Docker Connector is platform-agnostic and can be used to connect to any Docker container registry, but Harness provides first class support for registries in AWS and GCR.
+- Docker Registries in Cloud Platforms: The Docker connector is platform-agnostic and can be used to connect to any Docker container registry.
+Harness also provides first class support for registries in AWS and GCR through AWS connectors and Google Cloud Platform (GCP) connectors.

 Docker Registry URL